jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 <img src="/assets/CompositeBurgerIngredients.png" alt="In-N-Out Burger Basic Ingredients"  width = "90%" align="center" style="padding-right: 35px;">

 ### Food Composites
 This diagram adds `FoodComposite` to the design.
-It’s a list of `FoodItems`, and it obtains the total calorie count by summing the calories in each `FoodItem`. `Burger` and `Pickle` remain on this diagram to highlight how the _Leaf_ `FoodItems` and `FoodComposite` reside in the same design, but non of these concrete classes have any dependency upon one another:
+It’s a list of `FoodItem`s, and it obtains the total calorie count by summing the calories in each `FoodItem`. `Burger` and `Pickle` remain on this diagram to highlight how the _Leaf_ `FoodItems` and `FoodComposite` reside in the same design, but none of these concrete classes have any dependency upon any another:

 <img src="/assets/CompositeBurgerComposite.png" alt="In-N-Out Burger Composite"  width = "100%" align="center" style="padding-right: 35px;">